-Summary 3 mins SGBV/VAWG, child marriage and FGM are all linked.
-Both SGBV/VAWG and child marriage are increasing in Nigeria due to insecurity and the societal changes resulting from COVID-19.
-FGM slowly decreasing in Nigeria.
-Prevention is an important part of the response to these issues.
-Peer educators play a vital role in prevention Powerpoint presentation Questions 5 mins Ask participants whether they have any questions or Discussion comments and provide appropriate responses.
-Questions 5 mins Discussion
+- SGBV/VAWG, child marriage and FGM are all linked. - Both SGBV/VAWG and child marriage are increasing in Nigeria due to insecurity and the societal changes resulting from COVID-19. - FGM slowly decreasing in Nigeria. - Prevention is an important part of the response to these issues. - Peer educators play a vital role in prevention and in referral of survivors for services.